 One of the most common reasons why people consider filing for bankruptcy is that they are struggling to keep up with their mortgage payments.
 They come to us and ask, “Can bankruptcy save my home from foreclosure?”
 So we start with this:

-Bankruptcy isn’t a cure-all.
+Bankruptcy isn’t a cure for stopping foreclosure.

-Even though your home loan and mortgage debt cannot be discharged, bankruptcy could be the tool you need to get control of your finances and save your home.
+Even though your home loan and mortgage debt cannot be discharged, bankruptcy could be the tool you need to get control of your finances and keep your home.
 Here are the ways bankruptcy can help you fight foreclosure:

 - Chapter 7 bankruptcy will free you of unsecured debt, including common problem debts like medical bills and credit card balances.
 Homeowners facing foreclosure are often able to catch up on their mortgage payments and keep up with them, once they are freed from other kinds of debt.